.net - C# Delegate as object -

 [...] new object[]{byte.maxvalue, (action<string>)numberparser.checkbyterange }, [...]

-, attempt have worked. can't work as
+if method static, attempt have worked. can't work as

-) method because haven't told instance (this
+(action<string>)numberparser.checkbyterange when checkbyterange instance (non-static) method because haven't told instance (this) use. either:

 - make

-method - tell instance use, i.e.
+checkbyterangestaticmethod - tell instance use, i.e.

 (action<string>)someinstance.checkbyterange

-, following compiles fine me:
+with them static, following compiles fine me:

 private static readonly object[] checkrange_overflow_inputs = new object[] { new object[]{byte.maxvalue, (action<string>) numberparser.checkbyterange }, new object[]{float.maxvalue, (action<string>) numberparser.checkfloatrange }, };